 Australian Fire Danger Ratings System

-Fire Danger Ratings provide information so people in affected areas can take action to protect themselves and others.
+Fire danger ratings tell you how dangerous a fire will be if one started.
 The higher the fire danger, the more dangerous the conditions and the greater the impact will be if a fire starts.

-There are now four Fire Danger Rating levels.
-When no Fire Danger Rating is issued the arrow will point to a white ‘no rating’ level.
+When no Rating is issued, the arrow will point to a white ‘no rating’ level.

 More information: